 Super Bowl, while using a clock, does not intend that this is to be understood as representing actual “wall clock” time.
 Rather, it uses poetic license to represent an epochal period that could last 30 minutes or an hour and a half, given overtimes.
-Then it ends in sudden-death — just like the gladiatorial games.
+Then it ends in sudden-death — just like those gladiatorial games.

 Protests and Boycotts

-There is one reason for celebrating at the end of Super Bowl, especially for “football widows” or “football widowers” like me.
+There is one reason for celebrating at the end of the Super Bowl, especially for “football widows” or “football widowers” like me.
 It means the end of the professional football season for the year!
 At least until August.

 Will you be watching this year?